jakeheis/SwiftCLI/README.md

 ```

 #### Usage of options
 As seen in the above examples, `Flag()` and `Key()` both take an optional `description` parameter.
 A concise description of what the option does should be included here.
-This allows the `UsageStatementGenerator` to generate a fully informative usage statement for the command.
+This allows the `HelpMessageGenerator` to generate a fully informative usage statement for the command.

 A command's usage statement is shown in two situations:
 - The user passed an option that the command does not support -- ```greeter greet -z```
 - The command's help was invoked -- `greeter greet -h`

 ```bash

 ~ > greeter greet -h
 Usage: greeter greet <person> [options]

 -l, --loudly                             Say the greeting loudly -n, --number-of-times <value>            Say the greeting a certain number of times -h, --help                               Show help information for this command

 ```

 ## Command groups